 4.12 Members will recall that the audit in this area revealed that some of the information, which was required to be published, was not available on the Council's website.
 All the relevant information and sources of data have now been identified and a Transparency Code page has been added to the Council's website.
-A process for review and publishing the required information for the future was considered at the Information Governance Board and has been checked by the Council's Audit Team.
-Feedback from the Audit Team was received on 01 July and is in the process of being actioned, this is led by the Information Governance Team.
+A process for review and publishing the required information for the future is now in place and will be presented at the Information Governance Board on a quarterly basis.